tlevine/www.thomaslevine.com/content/!/gastronimify/index.md

 so that the taskrabbits know what to do.

-I'm also going to explore other ways of representing data through food, but I don't know where that will take me.
+I'm also going to explore other ways of representing data through food, and I don't know where that will take me.